KyleNeece/KyleNeece.github.io/content/DM's Tools/Session Plans/UVM 2024-2025 Campaign/Session Plan 20.md

 	- "Look towards Freya, wait for Kindrack to go down then run, almost have the orb, (slight pain), sorry its a lot, had to reach beyond the weave, into the far realm and abberant magic for this.
 Cutting off room now, cutting out path.
 Defense systems are turning on Diablo's forces, **give Freya the signal to kill Kindrack**"
 		- Signal is given and Freya pieces up Kindrack, Abberant magic engulfs Daliah and the member who is with her.
 Freya yells "FUCK, Mark they gave us the slip"
 		- **Describe each scene and location in building**
 		- Outcome: After acquiring the Orb, Daliah casts a spell to breach the staduim, opening a escape route and providing help via magic and assassin skills defeating soldiers along the way in the building.
-The party will then run through the walls and maitenence.
+The party will then run through the walls and maintenance.
 Once you reach the poor district, leave the stadium through a portal by Daliah and leave.